Astros vs Nationals, 7/11

 Other notes from the Nationals Park visit:

-you are an Astros fan (which I am, my kids are, and my dad sort of is now after visiting Houston in late June for the Red Sox series).
+- The game itself was a complete waste if you are an Astros fan (which I am, my kids are, and my dad sort of is now after visiting Houston in late June for the Red Sox series).
 Roy Oswalt (and his 4.56 ERA) started the game and pitched one inning before leaving with a recurrence of this mysterious hip ailment that he has.
 So that means the game was left in the hands of the Astros bullpen, which is a little like leaving a spelling bee in the hands of Jessica Simpson.
-Anyway, Chad Paronto came in and gave up three runs in two innings.
-Then Dave Borkowski came in and did his best impersonation of a golf tee, giving up seven runs including two mammoth home runs.

-ple pay to see Alex Rodriguez.
+Dave Borkowski, who as of this typing is no longer with the Astros, is absolutely brutal.
+Quick actual sports take, I am not nearly as offended by guys like Alex Rodriguez making $28M/yr as I am by guys like Dave Borkowski making $400K/yr.
+I mean, at least Alex Rodriguez is really good at what he does.
+At least people pay to see Alex Rodriguez.
 Dave Borkowski absolutely sucks at his job, he is the absolute worst, a total laughing stock.
 If he disappeared from the face of the earth, major league baseball wouldn't feel a thing.
 In short, nobody has ever bought a ticket to see Dave Borkowski, and no one has ever TIVO'd a game because there may be a Borkowski sighting.
 Yet he will make 10 times what a teacher will make this year.
 That bothers me.
 Not A-Rod, or Puma, or even Carlos Lee getting paid big bucks.
 (Ok, maybe Carlos Lee a little bit...)

 - Once Borkowski gave up runs 9 and 10 in the sixth inning and we were firmly in the apocalyptic aftermath of another Astros pitching meltdown, I decided to email my friend Alyson Footer.
 For those of you who don't live in Houston, Alyson covers the Astros masterfully for MLB.com and is the perfect sounding board during 10-0 blowouts because she will respond with just the right combination of sarcasm, wit, and clarity.
 Fortunately, in addition to being a baseball guru, she can capably discuss topics like kiss-cam, Billy Joel, and Tom Cruise's epic performance in "Top Gun".
 Alyson was sitting up in the press box at Nationals Park so we got onto the topic of the ball park itself.
 We agreed that maybe the Nationals audio/video folks were a bit over the top in presentation, but that the one thing that was a five-star winner was the Dead Presidents race that they do between (I think) the fifth and sixth innings.